Kyle Wright (American football): 2005 season

 Wright's first season as a starter showed his potential.
-A highlight came on November 12, 2005, when Wright tied a school-record by tossing 5 touchdown passes in a 47-17 blowout victory against Wake Forest.
+A highlight came on November 12, 2005, when Wright tied a school-record by tossing 5 touchdown passes in a 47–17 blowout victory against Wake Forest.

-Wright led Miami to a 9-3 record, the same as the previous season season, including wins over nationally ranked Clemson and Virginia Tech.
-In the opening 10-7 loss to FSU, despite multiple dropped passes, Miami outgained FSU 313 yards to 170.
+Wright led Miami to a 9–3 record, the same as the previous season, including wins over nationally ranked Clemson and Virginia Tech.
+In the opening 10–7 loss to FSU, despite multiple dropped passes, Miami outgained FSU 313 yards to 170.
 Two missed field goals and a botched snap on a third fg attempt from 28 yards out to tie the game did them in.
 Wright and the Hurricanes rebounded by winning 8 straight games (including a 27–7 win over previously unbeaten Virginia Tech in Blacksburg) and climbed to the #3 spot in both polls.
-However, Wright struggled against some of the better teams on Miami's schedule (12 of his 18 touchdown passes came against teams with a losing record: Duke, Temple, and Wake Forest), and the 3-loss season included a 40-3 blowout loss to LSU in the Peach Bowl.
+However, Wright struggled against some of the better teams on Miami's schedule (12 of his 18 touchdown passes came against teams with a losing record: Duke, Temple, and Wake Forest), and the 3-loss season included a 40–3 blowout loss to LSU in the Peach Bowl.

 Wright had a promising and productive season, as he led the ACC in touchdown passes (18), was second in pass efficiency to Virginia Tech's Marcus Vick, and was the only Honorable Mention All-ACC selection at quarterback.